changhsinlee/changhsinlee.github.io/_posts/2019-01-24-pyderpuffgirls-ep7.md

 One of the things I often do when I get a spreadsheet is to autofit the column width.
 Unfortunately, there is not a "autofit" function in `openpyxl`.

-We can, however, calculate the width of all the data and choose an appropriate width ourselves.
+We can, however, calculate the width of all the data then choose the appropriate widths ourselves.

-* [Here's a good StackOverflow answer on that](https://stackoverflow.com/a/40935194) The only thing I would change is using `length + 1` instead of `length` as sometimes Excel still hide letters using this solution.
+* [Here's a good StackOverflow answer on that](https://stackoverflow.com/a/40935194) The only thing I would change is using `length + 1` instead of `length` as sometimes Excel still hides letters with this solution.

 ## Editing